PopaGeorgianVictor/PORTOFOLIO/README.md

  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/tCmMrnhs/Screenshot-4.png">
  </picture>

- * the list of the values is a view of the dictionary, meaning that any changes done to the dictionary will be reflected in the values list
+ ### The list of the values is a view of the dictionary, meaning that any changes done to the dictionary will be reflected in the values list
    <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/VkQjLYw7/Screenshot-5.png">
  </picture>